LukeWood/hugo-LukeWood.github.io/content/post/frontend_bulletz_refactor.md

 Everything remains self contained and simple.
 Here is an organizational diagram displaying the event based frontend architecture.

-{{< figure class="bordered-figure dark-gray-background" alt="screenshot of bulletz.io being played" src="/img/posts/bulletz/bulletz_new_frontend.png" title="The refactored bulletz frontend state management system" >}}
+{{< progressive-image class="bordered-figure dark-gray-background" alt="screenshot of bulletz.io being played" src="/img/posts/bulletz/bulletz_new_frontend.png" title="The refactored bulletz frontend state management system" >}}
 # Result of Using Event Driven Programming
 Rewriting [bulletz.io](https://bulletz.io) to use an event driven model resulted in strongly decoupled logic.
 The frontend code for bulletz.io is significantly simpler and easier to follow.